Yandex Cloud

 gRPC API

-To get information about the backup of an existing cluster:
+To get information about a backup of an existing cluster:

 1. Navigate to the folder dashboard and select Managed Service for ClickHouse.

-2. Click the cluster name and open the Backups tab.
+2. Click the name of your cluster and open the Backups tab.

-To get information about the backup of a previously deleted cluster:
+To get information about a backup of a previously deleted cluster:

 1. Navigate to the folder dashboard and select Managed Service for ClickHouse.